team-cake/TypeScript_Practice/README.md

 Project is: _in progress_
 At the moment of writing I'm still playing around with TypeScript.
 Having a lot of fun!
-Next mission: Writing modular code. e.g. [Folder 8](https://github.com/team-cake/TypeScript_Practice/tree/master/8) is still a lump of code in one ts file.
-Which is hideous!
+Next mission: Checking out webpacks, 3rd party libraries and React.js

 ---

 ## Setup

 To run this project, clone this project using:

 ```
 git clone git@github.com:team-cake/TypeScript_Practice.git